 When buying your seedlings, choose small, young plants.
 Avoid plants with tough looking stems that have been sitting around unsold for some time.
 These old seedlings tend to struggle to grow and then bolt (set seed) around July.
 Planting them is a waste of time, it is one of the top ten mistakes that I often see gardeners make!

 Brassica seedlings are prone to snail and slug attacks.
-Cabbage moth caterpillars can also wreak havoc with young plants.
+Cabbage butterfly caterpillars can also wreak havoc with young plants.
 If planting them in March or April you will need to protect them from white cabbage butterfly with some insect netting.
 This prevents the butterflies from laying eggs on the seedlings.

 If you are pressed for garden space, then I wouldn’t bother with growing onions.
 They take a long time to grow and can usually be purchased fairly cheaply from farmers markets or the green grocer.
 However if you have the space, then they are a fairly easy crop to grow.

 Onions can be transplanted from punnets, but grow best from seed.
 Scatter the seed in furrows a few millimetres deep and water in well.

 A few weeks after germination, thin the seedlings to 10 cm apart.
 Keep onion patches well weeded as they hate competition.
 Plan ahead and make sure you avoid planting in areas you wish to plant your next summer crops, as onions take a long time to mature.
 Usually you won’t be harvesting them until well into January.

 Garlic is so easy to grow.
 With only a small space, you can grow enough garlic to supply yourself for most of the year.
 Garlic bulbs should be planted in early autumn.